 The Car Connection Mercedes-Benz GLE Class Overview

-Like the M-Class before it, the GLE-Class is assembled in Tuscaloosa, Alabama.
+Like the M-Class before it, the GLE-Class for U.S. customers is assembled in Tuscaloosa, Alabama.

 The GLE-Class family contains two different vehicles.
 One is a refreshed, mid-cycle revamp of what has since 1998 been called the Mercedes-Benz M-Class, or ML.